 Yes, the NR750 had several design elements — the single-sided swing-arm, under-seat exhaust, and twin front lights (which it basically invented) — that the Ducati 916 borrowed (to great success).
 It also reminds me of the 999 because of its squarer bodywork.

 The distinguishing features of the NR750 don’t even stop at the external design cues.
 It also had

 - Digital instruments (in the eighties)

 - A V-4 with oval pistons (also super rare, because not super reliable)

 - A 38,000 pound price tag in the UK.
 Adjusting for inflation, that’s basically US$100,000 today.

 But you can still get one for only… actually, that number MUST be a typo.
 Surely not over US$150K?

 Honda CBX1000 (a.k.a.
 Honda CBX)

-Something about the sound of a F1 car between my legs in a touring-capable chassis just makes me think “maybe I should give up riding and just go eat a sandwich”.
+Something about the sound of an F1 car between my legs in a touring-capable chassis just makes me think “Maybe I should give up riding and just go eat a sandwich”.

 Jokes aside, if there’s one bike on this list I want more than any other, it’s the Honda CBX1000.
 It just looks wrong to have such a massive engine in an upright chassis in a way that’s so right.